gravesee/binnr/README.md

 take on the following values: `{-1, 0, 1}`.
 The monotonic relationship assumes that the 1-class of the dependent variable is the target.
-Therefore a `-1` value represents a target variable that decreases in likelihood as the independent variable increases whereas a `1` value indicates an increases in the likelihood of the target variable as the dependent variable increases.
+Therefore a `-1` value represents a target variable that decreases in likelihood as the independent variable increases whereas a `1` value indicates an increase in the likelihood of the target variable as the dependent variable increases.

 ### `exception`

-It is not uncommon to have special values that should be considered valid for binning.
-In such cases we wish to hold them out from the binning process yet still use them for purposes of calculating information value.
+It is not uncommon to have special values that should be excluded from binning.
+In such cases we wish to hold them out from the binning process yet still use them for calculating information value.
 The `exception` argument takes a named list of values that should be excluded from binning:

 ```r